korginc/nts-1-customizations/index_ja.md

 ## Reference Custom Panel Design

-We provide an open hardware reference panel design that can be used as a template for the creation of original NTS-1 panel designs.
+We provide an open hardware reference panel design that can be used for prototyping and as a template for the creation of new custom NTS-1 panel designs.

+The reference design includes a minimal user interface in the form of 10 switches, 8 LEDs and a rotary, and also has Arduino shield compatible expansion connectors and [STM32 Nucleo-style](https://www.st.com/en/evaluation-tools/stm32-nucleo-boards.html) expansion connectors to simplify prototyping.

 ![Reference Custom Panel Board Rev.B](assets/NTS-1_ref_cp_revb_front.jpg)